Jahiliyyah: Positive portrayals

 A more optimistic version of the jahiliyyah narrative can be found among many authors in the second and third centuries of Islam during the early Abbasid period.
 In this period, where Arab tribal identity continued to be important, many sought to extol their genealogical ancestors as opposed to denigrating them, as can be found with the Ma'add or South Arabian ancestries.
 For many, especially poets and philologists, the jahiliyyah was a heroic era that gave rise to both pure Arabic and pre-Islamic Arabic poetry, crafted by renowned poets such as Imru' al-Qais and others.
 Continuity is emphasized instead of discontinuity between Jahiliyyah and Islam, including in areas of religion.
 As such, pre-Islamic ethics are seen as praiseworthy, laudatory, and the basis of Arabness.
 Individuals (hanifs) or entire tribes maintained the monotheism introduced by Abraham or Ishmael, and rites such as the Hajj (pilgrimage to Mecca) were maintained throughout this time period.
 Lists of the merits of the Arabs from this time period were written.
 The Musannaf of Ibn Abi Shaybah contains a mix of positive and negative hadith about the Jahiliyyah.
 Positive hadith condone various unique Jahili rituals and legal practices.
 Pre-Islamic or "Jahili" poets were described as being superior to contemporary poets (conversely, present-day poets were described as being inferior), and they were erected as the standards by which poets of the present day were compared to.

 Jahiliyyah concept in contemporary theology

 During the 1930s, militant Islamist movements began to increasingly assert that Islamic civilisation was threatened by the encroachment of Western values.
 At this juncture, the concept of Jahiliyya was revived by leading Islamic scholars Sayyid Rashid Rida (d.1935 C.E/ 1354 A.H) and Abul A'la Maududi (d.
 1979 C.E/ 1399 A.H); both of whom equated the modern Western culture and its values with Jahiliyya.
 The notion was revived by prominent scholars of twentieth-century Egypt and South Asia; regions that were being impacted by increasing Westernization.
 These scholars saw in the doctrines of classical theologians like Ibn Taymiyya (d.
 1328 C.E/ 728 A.H), Ibn Qayyim (d.
 1350 C.E/ 751 A.H), Ibn Kathir (d.
-1373 C.E/ 774 A.H), etc. as various remedies to the influx of foreign cultural influences.
+1373 C.E/ 774 A.H), etc. various remedies to the influx of foreign cultural influences.